code42/py42/CONTRIBUTING.md

 cd py42
 ```

 To set up your development environment, create a python virtual environment and activate it.
 This keeps your dependencies sandboxed so that they are unaffected by (and do not affect) other python packages you may have installed.

+### macOS

-There are many ways to do this, but we recommend using [pyenv](https://github.com/pyenv/pyenv).
+There are many ways to do this (you can also use the method outlined for Windows/Linux below), but we recommend using [pyenv](https://github.com/pyenv/pyenv).

 Install `pyenv` and `pyenv-virtualenv` via [homebrew](https://brew.sh/):